(a new research project)

 2. The Journey – the particular route taken by each person or group, and any event, experience, situation, landscape marker (a rock, a mountain, a body of water, a person, a path, a fellow traveller, a spoken word, etc.), or other experience that was unique to or crucial for the journey.

-3. The Arrival - the feeling of making it, or conversely not making it to the desired destination (a state of limbo), and eventually dealing with the consequences of one's actions.
+3. The Arrival - the feeling of making it, or conversely not making it to the desired destination (a state of limbo).

 4. The Settlement/Return – the process of making a ‘home’ in the new location, and/or the dream of finding one’s way back - the (im)possibility of return.